earthspecies/avex/README.md

 # Representation Learning Framework

-A comprehensive Python-based system for training, evaluating, and analyzing audio representation learning models with support for both supervised and self-supervised learning paradigms.
+A comprehensive Python-based system for training, evaluating, and analyzing bioacoustics representation learning models with support for both supervised and self-supervised learning paradigms.

 ## 🚀 Quick Start